Borough of Great Yarmouth: Composition

-The next election is due in 2027.
+The next election is due in 2027 with the new unitary councils.

 Elections

-Since the last boundary changes in 2004 the council has comprised 39 councillors representing 17 wards, with each ward election one, two or three councillors.
+Since the last boundary changes in 2004 the council has comprised 39 councillors representing 17 wards, with each ward electing one, two or three councillors.
 Elections are held every four years.

 In the 2016 United Kingdom European Union membership referendum, 71.5% of Great Yarmouth voted to leave the European Union, the 5th highest such leave vote in the country.